Do I Have to Go to Court for a DUI if I have a Lawyer?

 Effective attorney-client communication reduces court appearance stress.
 Discuss attendance requirements early in your case.
 Your lawyer should explain which hearings require your presence and prepare you for each appearance.

 Case preparation involves reviewing evidence, witness testimony, and potential plea options.
-Well-prepared defendants make better impressions on judges and prosecutors.
+Preparation helps defendants understand the process and what to expect during court proceedings.
 Your lawyer’s strategic approach can minimize court appearances while protecting your rights.

 The Federal Bureau of Investigation emphasizes the importance of legal representation in maintaining fair proceedings.
 Professional attorneys understand procedural requirements and can navigate complex court systems efficiently.